matthewbrozen/hulu-interview/README.md

 #### SimpleContact Component

-This is a standard form component that takes in the users name, email and message then emails those to Alyssa Saucedo at alyssa.saucedo@hulu.com using [EmailJS](https://www.emailjs.com/)
+This is a standard form component that takes in the users name, email and message then emails those to Alyssa Saucedo at `alyssa.saucedo@hulu.com` using [EmailJS](https://www.emailjs.com/)

 ##### Further SimpleContact Development

 EmailJS is a paid service that allows you to send emails from client side code.
 A better approach to this would be a build a API with nodemailer or comparable free backend email sending service.
 This would change the component by changing the EmailJS code in a API call.
 Another improvement would be storing the user input before being submitted within the form if the user navigates aways from the page.

+### Deloyment

+This assessment is deployed to [firebase](https://huluassessment.firebaseapp.com)